oitsjustjose/PyCloud/readme.md

 Once installed, you'll want to open up the `.sh` or `.bat` file to install the Python dependencies (there's only one).

 ### Windows
-To install the Python dependencies, just double-click on `install.bat`.
+To install the Python dependencies, just double-click on `scripts/install.bat`.
 You should get a success message when it's completed!

 ### macOS + Linux 🐧
 To install the Python dependencies, you'll need to crack open the terminal (`/Applications/Utilities/Terminal.app` for macOS; it varies for Linux).
 Once there, you'll need to type in the following:

 ```
 $ > cd <directory of unzipped project>
-$ > chmod +x ./install.sh
+$ > chmod +x ./scripts/install.sh
-$ > ./install.sh
+$ > ./scripts/install.sh
 ```

 Once completed you should get a success message!